-It’s been a while since I have had the opportunity to review a new car but I’m happy to be back with the Hyundai i30 Estate, a car which means you can have your cake and eat it!
-You want space?
+It’s been a while since I have had the opportunity to review a new car but I’m happy to be back with the Hyundai i30 Estate, a car that means you can have your cake and eat it!
+Do you want space?
 You’ve got space!
-You want economy?
+Do you want an economy?
 You’ve got economy!
-You want performance?
+Do you want performance?
 You’ve got that too!!!

-Coming around to the rear, the full length light clusters are great ‘to be seen’ and the upright tailgate with upswept windows mirror the hatchback model.
+Coming around to the rear, the full-length light clusters are great ‘to be seen’ and the upright tailgate with upswept windows mirrors the hatchback model.

 The features on the car which made my journey that little bit better were the easily adjustable seats as there is nothing worse than being uncomfortable on a long journey, the air-con because I hate to be too hot and when driving home late at night I discovered a button on the audio panel which says ‘Dark’, one push of this button and the audio unit display which had been glowing bright blue into my tired eyes switched off!
 Bliss!